Sara-Sundin/My-Portfolio---Project-1/README.md

 - A Testimonials section is present on the Home page.
 - Each testimonial includes the client’s name, role, and a brief comment.
 - Testimonials are displayed in a visually appealing layout, such as a carousel.
-- Option to add or update testimonials easily.

 Tasks
 - Create a design layout for the Testimonials section.